 - * garnish- cinnamon sticks

-- To medium pot add milk, tea bags, maple syrup, turmeric, cinnamon, whole clove, grated ginger, black pepper and vanilla
+- To medium pot add water, tea bags, maple syrup, cinnamon, whole clove, grated ginger, cardamon and black pepper and warm on medium heat.

-- Place on medium heat and whisk intermittently, being careful not to walk away from the pot so it doesn't boil over or burn.
+- Whisk intermittently, being careful not to walk away from the pot so it doesn't boil over or burn.

-- Cook for 10 minutes (stirring slowly) allowing chai tea to thicken slightly.
+- Cook for about 5-10minutes more (stirring slowly) allowing chai tea to thicken slightly.

-- Strain the tea into your favorite bug, making sure to remove the clove and tea bags.
+- Strain the tea into your favorite mug, making sure to remove the clove and tea bags.